THIMPHU FESTIVAL TOUR OVERVIEW

 Day 12: -Final Departure.

 Ans: Visa to Bhutan is very easy to get.
-All visa to Bhutan will be processed by tour operator that you book the tour with.
+All visas to Bhutan will be processed by a tour operator that you book the tour with.
+No international agent or embassy can issue a tourist visa for Bhutan.
+Only tour operator like ourself can process your Visa.

 3. What is the Tour cancellation Policy?

-Ans: For this please check our page at Bhutan Tour Cancellation Policy.
+Ans: Bhutan Tour cancellation policy will vary from the company.
+We make sure that you don’t face loss as far as possible.
+For this please check our page at Bhutan Tour Cancellation Policy.

 Etiquette and Taboos